-Aspects of French-speaking society: current issues

-- Positive features of a diverse society, life for the marginalised, how criminals are treated.

-Aspects of political life in the French-speaking world

-- Teenagers, the right to vote and political commitment, demonstrations, strikes, politics and immigration

-Novel: 'Un Sac de Billes' (Joseph Joffo)

-Individual Research Project

-For this project, students must identify a subject or a key question which is of interest to them and which relates to a country or countries where French is spoken.
-They must select relevant information in French from a range of sources including the internet.
-The aim of the project is to develop research skills as well as giving the students the freedom to deepen their understanding of a topic which is of personal interest to them.
-Students will demonstrate their ability to initiate and conduct individual research by analysing and summarising their findings, in order to present and discuss them in the speaking exam at the end of year 13.
+- Aspects of French-speaking society: current issues Positive features of a diverse society, life for the marginalised, how criminals are treated. - Aspects of political life in the French-speaking world Teenagers, the right to vote and political commitment, demonstrations, strikes, politics and immigration - Novel: 'Un Sac de Billes' (Joseph Joffo) - Individual Research Project For this project, you must identify a subject or a key question which is of interest to you and which relates to a country or countries where French is spoken.
+You must select relevant information in French from a range of sources including the internet.
+The aim of the project is to develop research skills as well as giving you the freedom to deepen your understanding of a topic which is of personal interest.
+You will demonstrate your ability to initiate and conduct individual research by analysing and summarising findings, in order to present and discuss them in the speaking exam at the end of year 13.